csuhta/inquisition-perks/readme.txt

 Rating: Required

 This perk adds richer dialog options concerning magic.
-You'll know when you're using this perk because the conversation wheel will show a book icon.
+You'll know when you're using this perk because the conversation wheel will show a circular thunderburst icon.
 Some of these conversation options allow you to recruit agents without the need for certain party members to be present.

 The XP boost for codex entries is for all entries, not just those concerning magic, and it stacks with the other boosts.
 The earlier you get this perk,